Current Account in Serbia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 6 June monetary policy meeting, the executive board of the National Bank of Serbia (NBS) voted to keep the key policy rate unchanged at 3.00%, where it has been for over one year.
+At its 9 November meeting, the National Bank of Serbia (NBS) left the key policy rate unchanged at its all-time low of 1.00%.